Concise Writing – How to Do It Correctly

 Active: A storm damaged the roof.

-Active: Specialists analysed the data.
+Active: Specialists analyzed the data.

 • Change negatives to affirmatives